Pseudo Echo: 2012–2021: Ultraviolet, Acoustica, After Party, & 1990: The Lost Album Demos

-In 2012, co-founder Gigliotti resigned from the band and was replaced by Simon Rayner (bass keys, backing vocals).
+In 2011, Gigliotti resigned from the band and was replaced by Simon Rayner (bass keys, backing vocals).

 In July 2012, Pseudo Echo released "Suddenly Silently".
 This was followed by "Fighting the Tide" in 2013.
 In 2014, the band undertook a successful crowd-funding campaign which enabled them to release their fourth studio album, Ultraviolet.
 The band toured Ultraviolet extensively across Australia and to New Zealand.
 In January 2015, the group recorded a live performance in Hollywood's Viper Room in front of a sold-out crowd.
 This was released as Live at the Viper Room in June 2015.
 In December 2017, the group released a cover of "Nutbush City Limits".

 In May 2020, the group released their fifth studio album, the acoustic album Acoustica, which was followed by the release of their sixth studio album After Party in September of the same year.
 In June 2021, the group released the album 1990: The Lost Album Demos, a compilation of songs that Brian Canham demoed in 1989 for what would have been Pseudo Echo's fourth studio album.

-2022–present: Ultimate & New line-up

-In late 2022, Pseudo Echo tour entitled "The Ultimate Tour" to promote the compilation album released on that year.
-In July 2024, the line-up consists of Brian Canham, Matty Ray, James Mudd, Abigail Lula, & new backing vocalist Valentina Taylor.
-In October 2024, Andrea Krakovská joined on guitars replacing James Mudd.